| Channel | Transport | Direction | Use case |

 For the conceptual overview of how AppBridge events fit alongside lifecycle hooks and SCX polling, see Webhooks & Events.

-The Setup Handshake
+Setup Handshake

-- The AppBridge initializes and provides a session token
+- The AppBridge initializes and provides a session token.

-- Your frontend sends the token to your backend for verification
+- Your frontend sends the token to your backend for verification.

-- Your backend verifies the token and stores the tenant connection
+- Your backend verifies the token and stores the tenant connection.

 - Your frontend calls